gecio/gecio.github.io/docs/_optimist/guided_tour/step15/index.en.md

     Instanz:
 ```

-Next, we'll define the type of the resource.
+Next, you define the type of the resource.

-A detailed list of all types can be found in the [official OpenStack
+A detailed list of all types is available in the [official OpenStack
 documentation](https://docs.openstack.org/developer/heat/template_guide/openstack.html)

-In our example, we'll define *Instanz* as a VM:
+In our example, we define *Instanz* as a VM:

 ```yaml
 heat_template_version: 2016-10-14

 description: A simple template to deploy a vm

 resources: